-These days people across the UK can open a range of savings account options with this North East mutual, from fixed rate bonds to ISAs, as well as other options.
+These days people from across the UK can open a range of savings account options with the mutual, from fixed rate bonds to ISAs, as well as other options.

 Read our guide to find out if any of Newcastle Building Society’s savings accounts are for you.

 Easy access savings accountsNewcastle Building Society's best easy access rate of 4.75% is significantly lower than today's market-best rate of 8%.

 Cash ISAsNewcastle Building Society's best cash ISA rate of 5.2% is very slightly lower than today's market-best rate of 5.55%.